What Is Data-Driven Marketing & Why Is It Important?

 With clean data, the next step is analysis.

 Break out your analytics tools and start digging patterns, trends, and insights from a magical land.
-Here, deciphering these will lead you towards understanding customer behaviours, finding opportunities for improvement, and showing possible growth points.
+Here, deciphering these will lead you to understand customer behaviours, identify opportunities for improvement, and highlight potential growth areas.

 Tracking which campaigns drive the most conversions or seeing where customers drop off is crucial in making informed decisions.